bitcoindevkit/bitcoindevkit.org/docs/tutorials/exploring_bdk_rn.md

 ## Setting up styles and RN app structure

-Lets setup a very basic app structure and some RN scaffolding.
+Let's setup a very basic app structure and some RN scaffolding.
 Lets create a `src` folder in the project root and then add new folders for `assets`, `elements`, `screens` and `styles`

 To make this quick you can download the styles and images used in the tutorial from the repository.
 The image assets, `Button.tsx` and `styles.js` can be take from https://github.com/LtbLightning/AwesomeBitcoinApp/tree/master/src and moved the folders as shown.
 Alternatively you can write your own styles and use your own images if you intend to style the app in a different way.